 If you are new to programming or coding and have just started working on ASP.NET or have started learning C#, you might want to know what .NET framework and about it's architecture.
 Sometimes you may also want to know about .NET framework because it is required to install some application on your windows.
+The latest version of .NET Core/.NET Framework is .NET 7 and we will be getting new update as .NET 8 in coming months.

 Introduction to .NET framework